the-scream_westmountmag

 2. Emotion-oriented approaches

-Emotion-oriented approaches are useful when the stress you’re experiencing comes from the way that you perceive a situation.
+Emotion-oriented approaches are helpful when the stress you’re experiencing comes from the way that you perceive a situation.
 (It can be annoying for people to say this, but a lot of stress comes from overly negative thinking.)

 Tip